cedricbonhomme/Stegano/README.rst

     :target: https://saythanks.io/to/cedricbonhomme

-`Stéganô <https://github.com/cedricbonhomme/Stegano>`_, a pure Python Steganography module.
+`Stegano <https://github.com/cedricbonhomme/Stegano>`_, a pure Python Steganography module.

 Steganography is the art and science of writing hidden messages in such a way that no one, apart from the sender and intended recipient, suspects the existence of the message, a form of security through obscurity.
-Consequently, functions provided by Stéganô only hide messages, without encryption.
+Consequently, functions provided by Stegano only hide messages, without encryption.
 Steganography is often used with cryptography.

 Installation